 Regardless of which type of onboarding process you choose, there are a few tasks you’ll need to cross off your to-do list to ensure your new employee has everything they need to get started.

 Yes, the onboarding process should start even before your new team member’s first official day of work.

 While it may seem like overkill at first, you can get a few things prepped early to make their first days and months more seamless.
 It will also help you ensure that your payroll process is running smoothly and efficiently, so that your new hire gets properly paid after their first few weeks.

 Prep their new hire paperwork

 To get your new hire up and running—and make sure you’re compliant with government regulations—you’ll want to get the paperwork done right away.
 This paperwork is essential for getting employees set up properly on your small business's payroll, benefits, workers' comp, and other administrative areas.

-While contractors aren’t technically permanent employees, there a few necessary forms you and your worker will need to complete.
+While contractors aren’t technically permanent employees, there are a few necessary forms you and your worker will need to complete.